The world's best sandwiches you need to try

 Marie Sonmez Photography/Shutterstock

-A 20th-century North American invention, the origins of which are disputed with rival claims from a hotel in Omaha, Nebraska and a New York City deli, the Reuben can be found in delis and diners all over the States.
+A 20th-century North American invention, the origins of which are disputed, with rival claims from a hotel in Omaha, Nebraska and a New York City deli, the Reuben can be found in delis and diners all over the States.
 A hot offering, the Reuben combines salty, thinly sliced corned beef, melted Swiss cheese and piquant sauerkraut, served on toasted rye bread.
-There are two dressings that are served with a Rueben: a thousand island dressing, or a spicier Russian dressing.
+There are two dressings that can be served with a Reuben: a Thousand Island dressing, or a spicier Russian dressing.

 2. BLT, UK or USA